-All active students (i.e., those working toward completion of a degree program who have not been granted leave) must register for a minimum of nine hours each semester, and one hour for each term of the summer session.
+All continuing students who have not been granted leave must register for a minimum of nine hours each semester, and one-hour for each 5-week term of the summer sessions.
 Students must be registered in the semester during which they graduate.
-For their final two semesters, students may be given research graduate status.
-This generally would be the semesters in which students complete their theses and graduate.
+Once they have achieved Candidacy, students may be eligible for one semester of Research Graduate Status (M.S students) or two semesters (Ph.D students), depending on availability of funds.